 Nachos are the perfect blend of so many key Super Bowl flavors - salty chips covered in cheesy cheese and dotted with spicy salsa.
 I love that they are a versatile vehicle to get so many different flavors in your mouth!
 Add black beans, ground beef or shredded chicken for some protein.
 And add a sprinkle of fresh cilantro, jalapenos, black olives or tomatoes and -bam!- you've got veggies on there too.
 Want more nacho inspo?
-Check out these variations.
+Check out our Nacho Bar inspiration here.

 Tip 1: Skip the store bought chips and instead get some fresh-made chips from your local Mexican food restaurant or anywhere else that makes their chips fresh.
 The deli at our local grocery store makes them a few times a week and I won't eat anything else.

 Tip 2: Be sure to stick to a single layer of chips or else layer your ingredients.
 Otherwise, once the top layer full of all the goodies is gone, you'll be left with a sad, naked plate of chips.